-Open Synaptic Manager and then search for the software you want to uninstall.
+Open Synaptic Package Manager and then search for the software you want to uninstall.
 Installed software is marked with a green button.
 Click on it and select “mark for removal”.
 Once you do that, click on “apply” to remove the selected software.

-3.1 Install software on Ubuntu using apt commands [recommended]
+Method 3: Install software on Ubuntu using apt commands

 You might have noticed a number of websites giving you a command like

 This is actually the command-line equivalent of what we saw in section 1.
-Basically, instead of using the graphical interface of the Ubuntu Software Center, you’re using the command-line interface.
+Basically, instead of using the graphical interface of the Ubuntu Software Center, you’re using the terminal.
 Nothing else changes.

-Using the apt-get command to install software is extremely easy.
+Using the apt-get or apt command to install software is extremely easy.
 All you need to do is to use a command like:

 sudo apt install package-name

 You can easily remove software that was installed using the Ubuntu Software Center, the apt command or a .deb file using the command line.

 sudo apt remove package-name

 Using apt-get commands is not rocket science.
 It’s actually very convenient.
 With these simple commands, you can get acquainted with the command-line part of Ubuntu Linux and it does help in the long run.
 I recommend reading my detailed guide on using apt-get commands to learn more about it.

 Method4: Install applications on Ubuntu using a PPA

 In section 1, you came across the term “repository”.
 A repository basically contains a collection of software.
 Ubuntu’s official repository has programs that are approved by Ubuntu.
 The Canonical partner repository contains software from partnered vendors.

 Now you may ask what the need of PPAs is when we already have the official Ubuntu repository?